-TECO also contends disclosure of the rail rate per ton would adversely affect the ability of Tampa Electric to negotiate favorable rail rates.
+TECO also contends disclosure of the rail rate per ton would adversely affect its ability to negotiate favorable rail rates.
 Disclosure of the rail rates paid would effectively eliminate any negotiating leverage and could lead to higher rail rates.
 This would work to the ultimate detriment of TECO and its customers.
 Accordingly, TECO argues disclosure of this information "would impair the efforts of TECO to contract for goods or services on favorable terms" and should be protected by Section 366.093(3)(d), F.S.

-ORDER NO. PSC-16-0455-CFO-EI DOCKET NO. 160001-EI PAGE 2
+ORDER NO. PSC-17-0075-CFO-EI DOCKET NO. 170001-EI PAGE 2